Gaokao: "3+X+Y" system

-The "3" and "X" are the same as the national "3+X" system, weighed 750 points.
-The "Y" part consists of 18 problems, covering 9 subjects (Chinese, Maths, English, Physics, Chemistry, Biology, History, Politics, and Geography), from which students need to choose 6 problems to answer, weighed 60 points.
+The "3" and "X" are the same as the national "3+X" system, weighed at 750 points.
+The "Y" part consists of 18 questions, covering 9 subjects (Chinese, Maths, English, Physics, Chemistry, Biology, History, Political Science, and Geography), from which students need to choose 6 questions to answer, weighed at 60 points.
 The total score is 810 points.

 "3+2" system

-This system used to be employed in Jiangsu Province, but is being replaced by another system in 2020.
+This system used to be employed in Jiangsu Province, but was replaced by another system in 2020.
 The total score was 480 points.